 Let's start with Kero's tail, as it was the easier of the two.

 I started by cutting a section the length I wanted (keeping in mind the pouffe on the end would add to the length).
 Then I stuck 3 lengths of wire down the center, leaving excess at both ends.
 Then I pulled off the adhesive strip, closing the tube.
-The end of the foam where the tail base would be I cut on an angle.
-Then I bent the wires into loops pressed off to one side.
-This would make the connection secure.
+Then I made a long tube of my yellow fabric just slightly wider than the circumference of my foam tube that I snugly slipped over the tubing.

 I drew a center line on this piece that would line up with the slit, then carefully glued down my wire loops using hot glue.
 The nice thing about styrene is that hot glue bond really well with it.
 But be warned if you make a mistake the lumpy glue will pretty much never come off.